 RFA Reviews and Amendments

-The Tasmanian Regional Forest Agreement (RFA), is an inter-governmental agreement between the Tasmanian and Australian Governments, signed in November 1997.
-The Agreement provides for the long term sustainable management of Tasmania's forests, both public and privately owned, and applies for 20 years, with five-yearly reviews.
+The Tasmanian Regional Forest Agreement (RFA), is an inter-governmental agreement between the Tasmanian and Australian Governments.
+The Agreement provides for the long term sustainable management of Tasmania's forests, both public and privately owned.

 RFA Third Five-Yearly Review & Extension Process

 The Tasmanian Government together with the Australian Government invited public comments on the implementation of the Tasmanian Regional Forest Agreement (RFA) for the reporting period 2007 to 2012, as part of the third five-yearly review.
 Five-yearly reviews are required under clause 45 of the RFA.
-The Tasmanian RFA third five-yearly review commenced with the signing of the Scoping Agreement by the Hon.
-Paul Harriss MP and Senator the Hon.
-Richard Colbeck.
+The Tasmanian RFA third five-yearly review commenced in 2015 with the signing of the Scoping Agreement by the Minister for Resources and the Minister for Agriculture and Water Resources.
 The Scoping Agreement sets out the arrangements agreed by the governments for undertaking the review.

 - Scoping Agreement (PDF)